Ram3Nadh/online-voting-system/README.md

 # online-voting-system
-using python full stack with django framework
+using python full stack with django framework.